It’s so challenging to raise children. We need all the help we can get. For me, help came in the form of a filter on my phone.

 More important than what we tell our kids to do and not do–is the example we set.

 If I told my kids that a phone was only for “tachlis,” if I was going to talk the talk, I’d have to walk the walk.
 One of my nieces said it best: ‘We don’t want our kids to think the phone is something we ‘do’ to relax.”

-Even if I didn’t have a desire to look at unkosher content, I wanted to guard myself from wasting time on my phone.
-By blocking things which are unnecessary, the filter has helped me achieve that.
+Even if I didn’t have a desire to look at unkosher content, I wanted to guard myself against wasting time on my phone.
+By blocking things that are unnecessary, the filter has helped me achieve that.
 As a parent, it’s my responsibility to control what my kids see.
 It’s also my responsibility to set an example.
 To accomplish these goals, my Netspark filter has been the greatest aid.

 We all have different needs.
 For those that don’t need a smartphone at all, kol hakavod.
 You’re lucky.
 But for those that do, it is possible to get rid of the garbage and make your tool into a device that’s truly an aid rather than a distraction.